top of page

 This has been the flimsy ground on which same-sex relationships have been normalised in the Church of England, amongst both clergy and laity.

-Silence on the question of the sexual element of the relationship might mean some will therefore vote in favour of the motion.
-Yet over time, if this motion passes, the linking of intimacy, faithfulness and commitment means it will come to be interpreted as describing sexual relationships.
+Silence on the question of the sexual element of the relationship might mean some will vote in favour of the motion.
+Yet, over time, if this motion passes, the linking of intimacy, faithfulness and commitment means it is likely to come to be interpreted as including sexual relationships.

 3) "...that such a relationship is entirely compatible with Christian discipleship"